Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

-(compare with the expression $\inf_{\bM} \mathcal{L}(\bM, \lambda, \Lambda) = -\epsilon \langle \bK, \bU \rangle + N^\ccT \epsilon$ in the proof of Theorem~\ref{thm:lagrangian_dual}).
-Hence, $h$ is co-finite.
+see \cite[Ex.~13.2 and Prop.~13.23]{bauschke2017convex}.
 Therefore, following along the lines of \cite[Sec.~6]{tseng1993dual}, we have that $(\bM^k)_k$ is a bounded sequence and that every cluster point is an optimal solution to \eqref{eq:omt_multi_graph_convex_v2}.
-In particular, \cite[Thm.~3.1]{tseng1993dual} imposes some slightly stronger assumptions, but it is readily checked in all places where these stronger assumptions are invoked that the same conclusions hold true in this particular case under the weaker assumptions.
+In particular, \cite[Thm.~3.1]{tseng1993dual} imposes some slightly stronger assumptions, \footnote{More precisely, to directly apply the result in \cite[Thm.~3.1]{tseng1993dual}, we must assume that the feasible point in Assumption~\ref{ass:primal_feasibility_and_optimality} is such that $\bM > 0$; see \cite[Ass.~B]{tseng1993dual} where ``$f_0$'' corresponds to $\langle \bC, \bM \rangle + \epsilon D(\bM)$.
+For an example of where this weaker assumption is indeed used, see Example~\ref{ex:no_positive_M}.} but it is readily checked in all places where these stronger assumptions are invoked that the same conclusions hold true in this particular case under the weaker assumptions.
+For brevity, we omit the details of the modifications needed.

-Next, since $(\bM^k)_k$ is a bounded sequence and every cluster point is optimal to \eqref{eq:omt_multi_graph_convex_v2}, by the uniqueness of the optimal solution $\bM^\star$ the sequence must converge to it.
-To see this, for $\delta > 0$ let $B_\delta( \bM^\star)$ denote a ball of radius $\delta$ around $\bM^\star$.
-If there is an infinite number of points of $(\bM^k)_k$ outside of $B_\delta( \bM^\star)$, since the corresponding subsequence is also bounded there is a converging subsubsequence, i.e., the subsubsequence has a cluster point; call this cluster point $\bM^\infty$.
-Since this is also a cluster point of the original sequence, we must have $\bM^\infty = \bM^\star$, but we must also have that $\bM^\infty \not \in B_\delta( \bM^\star)$, which is a contradiction.
-Therefore, for every $\delta > 0$ there can only be a finite number of points in the sequence $(\bM^k)_k$ that do not belong to $B_\delta( \bM^\star)$, and hence the entire sequence converges to $\bM^\star$.
+Since $(\bM^k)_k$ is a bounded sequence and every cluster point is optimal to \eqref{eq:omt_multi_graph_convex_v2}, by the uniqueness of the optimal solution $\bM^\star$ the sequence must converge to it.
+To see this, note that since $(\bM^k)_k$ is bounded, if it does not converge then it must have at least two cluster points.
+This is a contradiction, since every cluster points must be optimal, and the optimal solution is unique.
+Finally, the last statement of the theorem follows similarly from \cite[Thm.~3.1(b)]{tseng1993dual}. \end{proof}